teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 >    ![galaxy history view showing a single dataset mutant_r1.fastq.
 Display link is being hovered.](../../images/eye-icon.png){:width="320px"}
 >
-> 2. Check the datatype
+> 2. Check the datatype - is it **txt**?
+Then you are all set.
+Otherwise, adapt the datatype.
 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
 > 3. Add to each database a tag corresponding to the file's origin.
->    One saying "#cheap" for the file from the cheap repository and the other one "#universal" with the hashtag but without the quotation marks.
+>    One saying "#cheap" for the file from the cheap repository (SoY_Cheap_Repo_Source.txt) and the other one "#universal" for the second one ( SoY_Univ_Mag_Source.txt) with the hashtag but without the quotation marks.
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >